 This is a decent six inch belt for anyone who lifts semi-heavy and isn’t concerned about core support.
 It’s soft and flexible, so it’s not going to stabilise in the same way as conventional leather belts.
 The Velcro closure might slip when you put it on, which can be challenging if you’re trying to mentally prepare for a heavy pull, squat, or press.
 Casual lifters will benefit from wearing this belt as an added layer of core stabilisation, but it’s not suited for anyone who is chasing big PR numbers due to its design.

 Weightlifting belts are a tool, just like straps, chalk, and knee sleeves.
 In the right setting, for the right athlete, they’re an integral part of training.
 But they’re not indispensable – that is, most athletes will be just fine never using a belt.
 Learning proper form and how to engage and brace your core without a belt means that you’re going to have a better chance of hitting PRs on your own.
 In turn, you’re going to get stronger and a more balanced body.

 Remember that a weightlifting belt can only benefit your performance if you’re executing it with poor form.
 Said another way, wearing a belt will only help you if you’re flexing your spine.
 Since your spine should always remain neutral during compound lifts, this might mean that wearing a belt is useless.

 Mechanics aside, understanding how to technically train and engage all of your stabiliser muscles to execute lifts properly means you’re going to be far less reliant on gear.
 When you learn how to properly brace and breathe on your own, you’re not going to need to lean on a belt.
-That said if you’re competing or testing max numbers, it can be a useful training supplement.
+That said if you’re competing or testing max numbers, it can be a very useful training tool.
 Just like all things fitness, learning to develop and then rely on your own strength without using outside tools will ultimately serve you best in the long run.